-Preserve, and develop and enhance informal community gathering places in Downtown and the city's residential neighborhood parks throughout the city.
+Preserve, develop, and enhance community gathering places throughout the city.

-Design and build Poulsbo's public buildings with sustainable materials and construction techniques to serve as a model to the community, and to enhance their function as community gathering places.
+Design and build Poulsbo's public buildings with quality sustainable materials and construction techniques to serve as a model to the community, and to enhance their function as community gathering places.

-Incorporate and provide a gallery-type display opportunity for art in and outside of public buildings and provide opportunities for artists to contribute to public art within city-owned parks, bridges, or other public facilities.
+Incorporate and provide a display opportunity for art in and outside of public buildings and provide opportunities for artists to contribute to public art within city-owned parks, bridges, or other public facilities.